Permafrost/Tundra/readme.md

 4. Service namespace is kept flat.
 Namespace folders are usually nouns.
 Service names are usually verbs, indicating the action performed on the parent folder (noun)

+## Tests

+*Almost* every service in Tundra has unit tests, located in the tundra.support.test folder.

+To run the test suite, either run `tundra:test($package = "Tundra")` directly, or visit
+<http://localhost:5555/invoke/tundra/test?$package=Tundra> (substituting localhost:5555 for your own
+Integration Server host and port).

 ## Services

+### Tundra

+Top-level services for the most common tasks:

     # writes a message to the server log, automatically prefixed with the call stack
     tundra:log($message, $level)